Am I qualified to write a Luminar AI review?

 Luminar AI vs Luminar 4

 Luminar AI and Luminar 4 are similar photo editing programs.
-Both programs have many AI tools that make photo editing simpler, but Luminar AI implemented Templates, which are like automatic presets.
+Both programs have many AI tools that simplify photo editing, but Luminar AI implemented Templates, which are like automatic presets.
 Luminar 4 offers layer-based editing, while Luminar AI has no such feature.

 The critical difference between Luminar AI vs Luminar 4 is the Templates.
 While many editing tools have also been upgraded and updated, Templates are a completely new feature that I have not previously seen in any Luminar version.